 To meet its stewardship responsibilities, BOEM, in partnership with the USACE and Horry County, prepared a National Environmental Policy Act (NEPA) analysis for Reach 3.
 BOEM and the USACE jointly consulted on Endangered Species, essential fish habitat, National Historic Preservation Act coordination, and Coastal Zone Management consistency.
 The Environmental Assessment for the project is available on the BOEM’s South Carolina project page.

 BOEM has the authority to convey OCS sand resources for shore protection, beach or wetland restoration projects undertaken by a federal, state or local government.
 In exercising this authority, BOEM may issue a negotiated non-competitive lease for the use of OCS sand to a qualifying entity.

 BOEM has invested more than $40 million over the past 20 years to identify non-energy resources on the OCS, conduct world-class scientific research, and lease OCS resources to coastal communities and other Federal agencies in need.
 Information from environmental research and resource identification has informed environmental assessment and leasing decisions concerning the use of OCS sand resources in beach nourishment and coastal restoration.

 For more information about BOEM’s Marine Minerals Program, visit the new website, http://www.boem.gov/Marine-Minerals-Program/.
 Follow us also on Facebook, Twitter, LinkedIn and other social media channels.

 - BOEM -

-The Bureau of Ocean Energy Management (BOEM) promotes economic development, energy independence, and environmental protection through responsible, science-based management of offshore conventional and renewable energy resources.
+BOEM promotes energy independence, environmental protection and economic development through responsible, science-based management of offshore conventional and renewable energy and marine mineral resources.